 Retailers frequently concentrate on growing their market share when a product is mature.
 To do this, they must invest heavily in advertising campaigns and other promotional activities to maintain consumer interest.
 In this stage, the product is considered a ‘cash cow.’
 It is likely to be the most profitable product in its portfolio.

 Retailers must invest more resources into marketing efforts when product sales decline marketing efforts to maintain profitability.
 Sales of a product are likely to start slowing down and eventually stop in the decline stage.

 In this stage, retailers can either discontinue the product or attempt to reposition it with a new branding strategy.
 A lack of demand for the product characterizes this stage.
 At this point, retailers are no longer interested in stocking the product, and, likely, most consumers are no longer interested in purchasing it.

 Impact On Business Performance

-In addition, businesses experience an increase in their sales during the later stages of the cycle as consumers continue to purchase their products believing there is a viable market for their product.
+In addition, businesses experience an increase in their sales during the later stages of the cycle as consumers continue to purchase their products believing there is a viable market for them.
 Businesses also experience a decrease in their operating expenses during the late stages of the cycle as they invest less in marketing costs to maximize profits.
 This enables them to make more profit without increasing prices to cover these costs.

 Benefits Of Understanding the Cycle

 By understanding the retail life cycle, businesses can develop strategies that will help them optimize their profits.
-Understanding a product’s life cycle is important throughout the entire process, from manufacturing to sun-setting.
+Understanding a product’s life cycle is essential throughout the entire process, from manufacturing to sun-setting.
 Some of the benefits of understanding this process include: